AnicetNgrt/jiro-nn/examples/housing/cr.typ

 In this chart we can see that the lot's square foots and the living room square foot's are the most important features for the model to get high $R^2$.
 But the date or whether the house has a view of the bay didn't matter that much relative to all the other features.

+Although I computed them on the whole dataset, my model has somewhat differently ordered relative importance scores for each feature than the Keras workflow's author @workflow.
+Maybe it depends a lot on the minima found, but it would seem odd as I can't imagine models ordering features importance that differently from one another both having a similarly high $R²$ score.
+Or maybe it depends mostly on the data, as some parts of the dataset may have a price explained abnormally better by certain features, and it is quite possible we haven't done that computation on the same data.

+It takes a long time to compute these importance scores (around $15$ minutes on my machine), but I'll try to investigate.

 #pagebreak()

 #align(center)[